Faqir of Ipi: Conflict with the British Raj

 Faqir's decision to declare war against the British was endorsed by the local Pashtun tribes, who mustered two large lashkars 10,000 strong to battle the British.
 Many Pashtun women also took part in Ipi's guerilla campaigns, not only actively participated in the campaign but also singing landai (a short folk-song sung by Pashtun women) to inspire the Pashtun fighters.

 Widespread lawlessness erupted as the Pashtuns blocked roads, overran outposts and ambushed convoys.
 In November 1936, the British Indian government sent two columns to the Khaisor river valley to rout Ipi's guerillas, but suffered heavy casualties and were forced to retreat.

 Soon after the Khaisor campaign a general uprising broke out throughout Waziristan.
 A successful British campaign suppressed the uprising, leading to the realization of the futility of confronting the British directly especially with their advantage of air power.
 Ipi and his militants switched to guerrilla warfare.
-Squadrons of the two air forces (RAF and RIAF) launched numerous sorties against Ipi's forces, including dropping jerry can petrol bombs on crop fields and strafing herds of cattle.
+Squadrons of the two air forces (RAF and RIAF) launched numerous sorties against Ipi's forces, including dropping Jerrycan petrol bombs on crop fields and strafing herds of cattle.

+In 1936 Ipi, who had received funding from the Soviet Union, threatened Razmak - over 30,000 troops were in action against him but he fled behind the Durand Line knowing that British forces would not pursue him across the border.

-In 1937, the British sent over 40,000 British-Indian troops, mostly Sikhs from the Punjab, to defeat Ipi's guerillas.
-This was in response to an ambush by Pashtun Waziristani tribesmen in which they had killed over 50 British Indian soldiers.
+In 1937, the British sent over 40,000 British-Indian troops, mostly Sikhs from the Punjab, to defeat Ipi's guerillas.This was in response to an ambush by Pashtun Waziristani tribesmen in which they had killed over 50 British Indian soldiers.However, the operation failed and by December, the troops were sent back to their cantonments.

-However, the operation failed and by December,the troops were sent back to their cantonments.
-In 1939, the British Indian government claimed that the war capacity of the Faqir of Ipi's forces was enhanced by support from Nazi Germany and Italy, alleging that the Italian diplomat Pietro Quaroni drove the Italian policy for involvement in Waziristan, although the British were unable find any concerte evidence for Quaroni's involvement.
+In 1939, the British Indian government claimed that the war capacity of the Faqir of Ipi's forces was enhanced by support from Nazi Germany and Italy, alleging that the Italian diplomat Pietro Quaroni drove the Italian policy for involvement in Waziristan, although the British were unable find any concrete evidence for Quaroni's involvement.

-The British eventually suppressed the agitation by imposing fines and by demolishing the houses of their leaders, including that of the Faqir of Ipi.
-However, the pyrrhic nature of their victory and the subsequent withdrawal of the troops was credited by the Pashtuns (Wazir tribe) to be a manifestation of the Faqir of Ipi's miraculous powers.
+The British eventually suppressed the agitation by imposing fines and by demolishing the houses of their leaders, including that of the Faqir of Ipi.However, the pyrrhic nature of their victory and the subsequent withdrawal of the troops was credited by the Pashtuns (Wazir tribe) to be a manifestation of the Faqir of Ipi's miraculous powers.

 He succeeded in inducing a semblance of tribal unity (something which was noted by the British Indian government) among various sections of Pashtuns including the Khattaks, Wazirs, Dawar, Mahsuds and Bettanis.
 He cemented his position as religious leader by declaring a Jihad against the British.

-This move also helped rally support from Pashtun tribesman across the border.
-In 1946, the British again attempted to decisively defeat Ipi's movement. but this effort was unsuccessful.
+This move also helped rally support from Pashtun tribesmen across the border.
+In 1946, the British again attempted to decisively defeat Ipi's movement, but this effort was unsuccessful.